ClinicalTrials.gov Identifier: NCT01969344

 How do I join the SPIROMICS IAC?

 The COPD Foundation, the NIH, and SPIROMICS leadership welcome the interest of potential new members to the SPIROMICS II IAC.
-For information on how to become an IAC member or for additional information on SPIROMICS, please contact one of the COPD Foundation contacts listed below.
+For information on how to become an IAC member or for additional information on SPIROMICS, please contact the COPD Foundation at email@example.com.